DouniaBK/earth-hammam/README.md

 The products sold on the site are inspired by the scent, mood and atmosphere of Earth Hammam, they are sold for returning customers who want to take Earth Hammam home.
 The client can add the default amount to their bag, adjust the quantity and proceed to check out to purchase the product which includes delivery information and an order confirmation email

 **Tickets**
 The tickets sold on the site are for returning customers who want to experience Earth Hammam.
-The client can add the default amount to their bag, adjust the quantity and proceed to check out to purchase the ticket then receive an order confirmation email.
+The client can add the default amount to their bag, adjust the quantity and proceed to check out to purchase the ticket and then receive an order confirmation email.
 The client can then show their confirmation email at the entrance where they will be given an armband to access the facility

 ## Marketing Strategies: